Heat vs. Knicks: Betting Trends, Record ATS, Home/Road Splits

 Heat vs. Knicks: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Miami Heat are 6.5-point underdogs heading into Game 2 of the second round of the NBA Playoffs against the New York Knicks at Madison Square Garden on Tuesday, starting at 7:30 PM ET on TNT.
-The Heat lead the series 1-0.
-The matchup has a point total of 206.5.
+The Miami Heat are 3.5-point favorites heading into Game 3 of the second round of the NBA Playoffs against the New York Knicks at FTX Arena on Saturday, starting at 3:30 PM ET on ABC.
+The series is tied 1-1.
+The matchup has a point total of 209.5.

 Heat vs. Knicks Odds & Info